Wayne County North Carolina assistance programs.

-Over the last 40 years, people have been receiving help from the Wayne County Community Action Agency, better known as WAGES.
+Over the years, tens of thousands of people have been receiving help from the Wayne County Community Action Agency, better known as WAGES.
 While they do offer several resources to help families in today’s challenging economy, the most effective at helping people with their bills include the following.

 Save on your heating and energy bills from the The Weatherization Program.
 This assistance program will help reduce the energy burden and expenses for lower income households.
 Qualified hospitals will receive free energy saving upgrades, such as extra insulation, caulking, and more.
 You can save hundreds of dollars per year.